 Service of documents

-According to the interpretation of judicial practice, “service of documents” is understood as a procedural step taken by a court to notify a party in proceedings, or a third party whose cooperation in the proceedings is required, of the progress of these judicial proceedings.
+According to the interpretation of judicial practice, ‘service of documents’ is understood as a procedural step taken by a court to notify a party in proceedings, or a third party whose cooperation in the proceedings is required, of the progress of these judicial proceedings.
 Keeping parties fully and effectively informed of the progress of proceedings is an essential precondition for the proper conducting and conclusion of court proceedings – a court may only act and take decisions on the condition that the parties have been given all documents of which receipt and knowledge is a precondition for the next step in the proceedings, the application of a remedy, procedural defences or protection, and other acts that are only admissible within a time limit laid down by the law or the court.
-In particular the service of court rulings on the merits is an essential precondition for the conclusion of the case with finality and for the enforceability of the court’s ruling.
-It is important to understand that in Section 45 et seq. of Act No 99/1963, the Civil Procedure Code (Zákon č.
-99/1963 Zb., Občiansky súdny poriadok), only defines the procedural aspects of serving (judicial) documents; the service of an act under substantive law, i.e. including an expression of will in the form of a document, is governed by Section 45 of Act No 40/1964, the Civil Code (Zákon č.
+In particular the service of court rulings on the merits is an essential precondition for the final closure of the case and for the enforceability of the court’s ruling.
+It is important to understand that Section 105 et seq. of Act No 160/2015, the Contentious Civil Procedure Code (Zákon č.
+160/2015 Z.z., Civilný sporový poriadok) only defines the procedural aspects of serving (judicial) documents; the service of an act under substantive law, i.e. including an expression of will in the form of a document, is governed by Section 45 of Act No 40/1964, the Civil Code (Zákon č.
 40/1964 Zb., Občiansky zákonník).
 There is a substantial difference between service under the substantive and the procedural regulations, especially concerning the effect of service, the completing of the process of serving, and the initiating of legal consequences.

 The existence of specific rules for the service of documents